manojkumar222mbd/Assignment/README.md

 # Steps to Run the project
-1. Download the zip from GITHub Repository from https://github.com/manojkumar222mbd/Assignment
+1.	**Clone the repository Or download the zip from GITHub Repository from** https://github.com/manojkumar222mbd/Assignment
 2.	**Resources which are need to be install to run the project**
     -	Node set up version 6 above ( install from node.org)
     -	MongoDb ( install from window .msi) and Start the mongodb server by cmd : mongo